 Software and Hardware I Use

-In this section, I will provide information about the software and hardware I use, along with the reasons behind my choices.
+Here, I will provide information about the software and hardware I use, along with the reasons behind my choices.

 Basic